directus-labs/guest-authoring/next-auth-with-directus/index.md

 ### Customizing the Reset Password Email

-To customize the email sent to the user's email, open the _server/extensions/_  folder generated by Directus in the _server_ folder and create a new  folder named _templates_
+To customize the email sent to the user's email, open the _server/extensions/_  directory generated by Directus in the _server_ directory and create a new  directory named _templates_
 Directus email templates utilize [`liquid.js.`](https://liquidjs.com/). as such, you can customize them by creating custom `.liquid` files as replacements.

-To customize the reset password email sent to the user, in the _templates_ folder, create a new _password-reset.liquid_ with the content:
+To customize the reset password email sent to the user, in the _templates_ directory, create a new _password-reset.liquid_ with the content:

 `extensions/templates/password-reset.liquid`